Architecture

 afhttp host

 Long-running foreground process.
-Holds one Chromium instance and one profile.
-Exposes one CDP endpoint.
+Holds exactly one browser profile identity and exposes one CDP/HTTP listener.

 afhttp host